-The receivables of the Group and the parent company parent that are not impaired and are post due (over 90 days) amount to Euro 200 k.
+The receivables of the Group and the parent company parent that are not impaired and are post due (over 90 days) amount to Euro 333 k (Euro 200 k in 2015).

-5.10.
+5.9.
 Analysis of cash available

 The Group and the Company cash available is analyzed as follows: